chanel-y/BSides-CodeQL101/queries/csharp/1 - Intro/README.md

 select mc, "this is a MethodCall of SHA1.Create"
 ```

-To figure out how to translate "<"mc calls SHA1.Create" into ql, we can look into what predicates are available for the MethodCall class in its [entry in the CodeQL standard library](https://codeql.github.com/codeql-standard-libraries/csharp/semmle/code/csharp/exprs/Call.qll/type.Call$MethodCall.html).
+To figure out how to translate "mc calls SHA1.Create" into ql, we can look into what predicates are available for the MethodCall class in its [entry in the CodeQL standard library](https://codeql.github.com/codeql-standard-libraries/csharp/semmle/code/csharp/exprs/Call.qll/type.Call$MethodCall.html).
 This list is also reachable in VSCode intellisense:

 ![MethodCall Intellisense](images/methodcall-intellisense.png)

 There's a lot of options here, some intuitive, and some not.
-If the description isn't clear, we can find out more about each by using them.

-Run the following query:
+If the description isn't clear, we can find out more about each by using them by running the following query:
 ```
 from MethodCall mc
 select mc, mc.getTarget(), mc.toString(), mc.getALocation()